soma00333/soma00333/README.md

 - Role: Software engineer with 6+ years of experience in site reliability and backend development
 - Experience: Designed and developed large-scale distributed systems and enterprise applications, ensuring high performance and scalability
-- Skill: Go and Java development with Kubernetes infrastructure management
+- Skill: Go and Java development with Kubernetes

 <h2 align="left">Contacts</h2>